-The work of Healthy Teen Network is made possible by a dedicated core of 12 Board of Directors members and a mighty force of 17 professional staff members, who possess a wide range of professional and academic experiences.
+The work of Healthy Teen Network is made possible by a dedicated core of our Board of Directors and professional staff members, who possess a wide range of professional and academic experiences.

 Nadine Finigan-Carr, PhD

 Research Assistant Professor, University of Maryland, School of Social Work

 Nadine M. Finigan-Carr, PhD, is a prevention research scientist focused on the application of behavioral and social science perspectives to research on contemporary health problems, especially those which disproportionately affect people of color.
 Currently, Nadine is a Research Assistant Professor at the University of Maryland: School of Social Work.
 In this position, she is the Principal Investigator of research projects at both the state and federal levels designed to intervene with system-involved youth—those in foster care or the juvenile justice system, for example.
 She was recently awarded a grant from the Department of Justice’s Office for Victims of Crime to improve statewide coordination and multi-disciplinary collaboration in responding to human trafficking involving children and youth.